The Best Time To Visit Hawaii (2025)

 When to Make Hotel Reservations for Hawaii

 Hawaii’s best family-friendly hotels tend to be heavily booked between July and August, and from late December to early January.
-You should endeavor to book a reservation several months ahead of time.
+You should plan to book a reservation several months ahead of time.
 Since you should be planning your trip a ways out it pays to understand Hotel Point systems so you can maximize your dollars.

 I have personally reviewed over 20 hotels in Hawai’i from luxury to budget and the price continues to climb along with fees so taking a close look at each hotel before booking is prudent.
 My Hawai’i hotel reviews include photos by me and usually a video review so you can see first hand what the hotel looks like beyond the marketing material.